eth-protocol-fellows/protocol-studies/docs/wiki/Cryptography/bls.md

 # Boneh-Lynn-Shacham (BLS) signature

 BLS is a digital signature scheme with aggregation properties.
 Given set of signatures (_signature_1_, ..., _signature_n_) anyone can produce an aggregated signature.
 Aggregation can also be done on secret keys and public keys.
 Furthermore, the BLS signature scheme is deterministic, non-malleable, and efficient.
 Its simplicity and cryptographic properties allows it to be useful in a variety of use-cases, specifically when minimal storage space or bandwidth are required.
-This page will cover general idea of BLS signatures with Ethereum in mind for essential examples.
+This page will cover general idea and Math behind BLS signatures, further cover BLS in context of Ethereum.

-With respect to Blockchain, digital signatures typically leverage elliptic curve groups.
-Ethereum primarily employs [ECDSA](/wiki/Cryptography/ecdsa.md) signatures using the [secp256k1](https://en.bitcoin.it/wiki/Secp256k1) curve, while the beacon chain protocol adopts BLS signatures based on the [BLS12-381](https://hackmd.io/@benjaminion/bls12-381) curve.
-Unlike ECDSA, BLS signatures utilize a unique feature of certain elliptic curves known as "[pairing](https://medium.com/@VitalikButerin/exploring-elliptic-curve-pairings-c73c1864e627)."
-This allows for the aggregation of multiple signatures, enhancing the efficiency of the consensus protocol.
-While ECDSA signatures are [much quicker](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-bls-signature-04#section-1.1) to process, the aggregative capability of BLS signatures offers significant advantages for blockchain scalability and consensus efficiency.

-The process to create and verify a BLS signature is straightforward, involving a series of steps that can be explained through diagrams, descriptions, and mathematical principles, although understanding the mathematical detail is not essential for practical application.

 ## How BLS works?